Social Policy Research Initiative

 J-PAL North America's Social Policy Research Initiative (SPRI), formerly known as the General Research Initiative, supports randomized impact evaluations of innovative social programs and policies that can provide insights for learning which policies work best and why.

-SPRI hosts an annual Request for Proposals (RFP) focused on randomized evaluations in North America in any sector that contributes to J-PAL’s mission of reducing poverty by ensuring that policy is informed by rigorous evidence.
-This could include randomized evaluations across a broad range of sectors including consumer finance, crime, education, environment, government efficiency, labor, employment and training, etc. with the exception of proposals related to health.
+The Social Policy Research Initiative (SPRI) hosts a bi-annual Request for Proposals (RFP) focused on randomized evaluations in any sector that contribute to J-PAL’s mission of reducing poverty by ensuring that policy is informed by rigorous evidence.
+This could include randomized evaluations in North America across a broad range of sectors including climate change, consumer finance, criminal justice reform, education, government efficiency, political economy, etc.

 Eligibility:J-PAL affiliates, post-docs, invited researchers and eligible graduate students are invited to apply.

 Lowered Failure to Appear in Criminal Cases Through Free Rideshare Transportation: an RCT Pilot

 Understanding the Importance of Summer Learning in a Pandemic

 Santa Clara Pre-Arraignment Representation and Review (PARR) Evaluation